 - Make them into a framed “photo” by arranging them in an empty glass frame and hanging it up in your house.

-The possibilities are endless, so don’t be afraid to use your creativity!
+The possibilities are endless once you know how to press flowers, so don’t be afraid to use your creativity!